 The Arrival card is also great for covering travel expenses like Airbnb, travel activities, or taxes and fees on award tickets.
 This makes Arrival miles a great way to fill in the gaps where traditional airline miles and hotel points can’t be used.

-The Chase Sapphire Preferred 45,000 point bonus is technically more valuable if you know how to use the points–meaning you transfer them to more valuable travel partners like United, Southwest, Hyatt or British Airways.
+The Chase Sapphire Preferred 45,000 point bonus is technically more valuable if you know how to use the points (OFFER EXPIRED)–meaning you transfer them to more valuable travel partners like United, Southwest, Hyatt or British Airways.
 If you can plan on travel farther out (6+ months) and know how to find flights, you can get ~1.5 – 2.0 cents per point.
 If used right this makes the bonus worth around ~$800+ in value.
-The sign-up bonus normally takes a statement cycle to post so it also takes longer to get the points posted into your account.
+The welcome bonus normally takes a statement cycle to post so it also takes longer to get the points posted into your account.

 A quick bottom line: The Chase Sapphire Preferred card is best for earning airline miles and hotel points for travel planned 6 months out, whereas the Barclaycard Arrival Plus™ World Elite MasterCard® is best for straight cash back, last-minute travel, and travel flexibility.

 Teamed together both cards offer some of the most powerful ways to earn free travel through credit card spending.
 Now, obviously there is a lot more to breaking it down than that, so let’s take a closer look at each card.

 Barclaycard Arrival Plus World Elite MasterCard Vs. Chase Sapphire Preferred

 The Barclays Arrival World MasterCard earns 2 points per dollar on ALL purchases whereas the Sapphire Preferred earns 2 points per dollar spent on travel and restaurant purchases, but only 1 point per dollar spent on all other purchases.